rtCamp/rt-newrelic-browser/readme.txt

 = 1.0.1 =
 * Added uninstall.php for clean uninstallation of plugin
 * Updated plugin core file as per updates in New Relic script updates

+= 1.0.2 =
+* Escaped the New Relic JS for additional security